Saint Anne's Hill Historic District

 Saint Anne's Hill Historic District is part of the Historic Inner East neighborhood in Dayton, Ohio, United States.
-St. Anne's Hill constitutes a grouping of both vernacular and high style Victorian residences which date roughly from 1860 to the early 20th century.
-Having originally been platted in 1802 by German immigrants, the neighborhood is significant for its German heritage.
-Stivers School for the Arts is located within St. Anne's Hill.
+St. Anne's Hill comprises a grouping of both vernacular and high-style Victorian residences that date roughly from 1860 to the early 20th century.
+Having originally been platted in 1802 by German immigrants, the neighborhood is significant for its German heritage Dayton Liederkranz Turner German club.
+Stivers School for the Arts, a nationally ranked public high school, is also located within St. Anne's Hill.

 Historic District

 The area was first recognized by the city as a local historical neighborhood in 1974, via the City of Dayton Ordinance #24688.
 St. Anne's Hill was registered on the National Register of Historic Places (No. 86001214) in 1986.
 The designated area is bounded by Fourth, McClure, Josie, and High and Dutoit Streets.
 The historic district consists of roughly 14 blocks, containing 333 properties as of 2014.

 Architecture

 The architecture of St. Anne's Hill Historic District includes examples of the Second Empire, Romanesque and Queen Anne eras.
 Notable buildings include The Steamboat House at 6 Josie Street and the Bossler Mansion (built in 1869) at 136 S. Dutoit Street.
 Every other year, the neighborhood runs tours of the historic homes, with guides in Victorian costumes, to raise funds for the local historic society.